 There are simply too many situations or reasons to mention why doggie day care would be unhelpful or downright harmful for your dog to mention.
 We think the cons substantially outweigh the pros.
 Some of the modus operandi and many shortfalls and questions to ask of doggie day care are the following:

 Education of the staff – Education is vital to your dog’s safety, comfort and wellbeing.
 If the employees supervising the dogs are not certified by the International Association of Animal Behavior Consultants (IAABC) as a Certified Dog Behavior Consultant (CDBC) and/or Certification Council for Professional Dog Trainers (CPDT) or experts with academic credentials in the field of animal behavior such as Certified Applied Animal Behaviorists (CAABs), I would not leave my dog at that day care facility.
 Dog training and behavior licensing is not required in any state.
 The IAABC and the CCPDT are the only independent dog behavior and dog training certification councils.
 Other organizations that offer certifications simply provide those certifications to graduates of their own program, or only certify their own members.
 The various certifications offered by the IAABC and CCPDT are the closest thing to licensing offered in the world of non-degree-based dog training.
 Basic canine communication, including body postures and signals are imperative for the supervising staff to understand in order to ensure your dog has a safe and enjoyable experience.
 Continuing education in ethology, psychology, cognitive ethology, dog training, evolution, physiology, neurobiology, sociology, learning theory and animal husbandry saves lives.
-As a CPDT, it is mandated that we take continuing educations units (CEUs) every year based on the most current knowledge related to the animal behavioral sciences is of the utmost importance.
+As a CDBC and CPDT, it is mandated that we take continuing educations units (CEUs) every year based on the most current scientific knowledge in ethology and dog training.

 Some additional questions are: what educational requirements do you have for new hires?
 What continuing education and training does the day care staff receive?
 Unfortunately there is little perspicacity of the business owners and the new hires often lack the proper skills, education, experience and background to be effective at keeping your dog healthy and safe.